COVID-19 Updates: State of public health emergency declared.

 Albertans shared their feedback through an online survey from February 11 to March 15, 2021.

-Input was also gathered by phone and through letters.
+Input was also gathered by phone and through public correspondence.

 Thank you for your participation and input.
 We are currently reviewing feedback.